Table of Contents

 While there are a number of entitlements that you must be aware of as an employer, you may want to consider taking these a step further by:

-- Meeting with employees regularly to keep track with how they are going.
+- meeting with employees regularly to keep track of how they are going while on parental leave.

 The benefits of implementing these strategies may include the following: